 The education system in Spain is decentralised.
-Schools in Barcelona have to adhere to guidelines set out by both the Government of Catalonia and the national Ministry of Education.
+Schools in Barcelona have to adhere to guidelines set out by both the government of Catalonia and the country's Ministry of Education.

 Unlike public schooling in much of the rest of the country, the teaching language in Barcelona is Catalan, which is the official language of the province.

 Children in Barcelona are required by law to go to school between the ages of six and 16 years old.

 Public schools in Barcelona